Learn pGenie in Y Minutes¶

 First run

-- pGenie started a temporary PostgreSQL container.
+- Started a temporary PostgreSQL server.

-- It ran the
+- Generated the

-Your project directory now looks like:
+Your project now looks like this:

 music-catalogue/